enzo-project/enzo-dev/doc/manual/source/parameters/gravity.rst

 ``SelfGravity`` (external)
     This flag (1 - on, 0 - off) indicates if the baryons and particles undergo self-gravity.
+``SelfGravityGasOff`` (external)
+    This parameter is used in conjuction with SelfGravity so that only particles contribute to potential, not gas.
+Default = False (i.e. gas does contribute)
 ``GravitationalConstant`` (external)
     This is the gravitational constant to be used in code units.
 For cgs units it should be 4\*pi\*G. For cosmology, this value must be 1 for the